Installation (computer programs): Zero-install and portable applications

+The Linux distribution GoboLinux takes a similar approach (each applications gets its own directory structure), but still introduces the side-effects of the traditional Linux installation to maintain the backward compatibility with the standard Linux directory layout.
+Isolation of the OS from any changes required by the application can also be achieved through the application virtualization tools, like VMware ThinApp, Microsoft App-V, InstallFree Bridge.

-A class of modern applications that do not need installation are known as portable applications, as they may be roamed around onto different computers and run.
+A class of modern applications that do not need installation and are located on a detachable storage device are known as portable applications, as they may be moved around onto different computers and run.
 Similarly, there are live operating systems, which do not need installation and can be run directly from a bootable CD, DVD, USB flash drive or loaded over the network as with thin clients.
 Examples are AmigaOS 4.0, various Linux distributions, MorphOS or Mac OS versions 1.0 through 9.0.
 (See live CD and live USB.)
 Finally, web applications, which run inside a web browser, do not need installation.

 Types

 Custom installation

-A custom installation allows the installer to choose to select components or parts that are required to be installed.